 - 4.12.1 Potters Green School recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
 If staff are concerned that a child is suffering a mental health problem, they should speak with the school's senior learning mentor (and DDSL) and inclusion leader.
-The concern should be recorded on CPoms and all other DSLs/DDSLs notified also. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 Further information, guidance and advice regarding mental health can be found in paragraph 38 of Keeping Children Safe in Education 2020. - 4.12.7 Further information, guidance and advice regarding mental health can be found in paragraph 41 of Keeping Children Safe in Education 2021. - 4.13 Potters Green School have a duty to refer any children who are living in a private fostering arrangement to the local authority. - 4.14 All schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 in the exercise of their functions to have "due regard" to the need to prevent people from being drawn into terrorism.
-See Appendix B for further information on Potters Green School's Prevent duty. - 4.15 If any member of staff is unsure about signs of abuse or neglect, they should speak to the Designated Safeguarding Lead. - 4.16 See Appendix B for further information and guidance on the above issues.3
+The concern should be recorded on CPoms and all other DSLs/DDSLs notified also. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2022. - 4.13 Children who are Lesbian, Gay, Bi or Trans (LGBT+)